bureson/nn-compass/scenes/dilemma11.md

 - rolemodel-driveoutcome-new-3: 0.1

 # Feedback
 It's great that you decide to set a clear direction.
 All team members are trained in this process and registered as such in ISOtrain and therefore have to maintain their skill in conducting quality control.
-Pay attention to not becoming too directive in your communication as you want to build trust between you and the team members.
+Pay attention to not becoming too dominant in your communication as you want to build trust between you and the team members.
 Another approach, could be to also address the situation in 1:1 talks with the team members you know haven't been conducting quality control to better understand their reasons for not involving you.

 This is a dilemma about accountability and setting direction while building trust and empowering others to take action.